paulcpederson/blog/source/work/sound-finder/index.md

 canvas: gray
 spot: blue
 site: 'http://soundfinder.io'
-description: Sound finder allows you to find your kindred musical spirits.
-Search for SoundCloud users that have the same taste as you.
+description: Sound Finder allows you to find SoundCloud users that have the same taste as you.
 ---

 ## Origins